 If you would like more resources regarding support letters, please come by the WMC office (M-108).

-Note: While it is permissible for you to individually approach or send letters to persons associated with Southwestern Seminary or Scarborough College who are close personal friends, appeals for funds should not be made to entire groups (such as a Department or Office), nor should any campus mailing list be used for fundraising.
+Note: While it is permissible for you to individually approach or send letters to persons associated with Southwestern Seminary or Texas Baptist College who are close personal friends, appeals for funds should not be made to entire groups (such as a Department or Office), nor should any campus mailing list be used for fundraising.

 Other fundraising suggestions